 There are many reasons why people perpetuate these various types of cascades.
 Many of these reasons have to do with a number of interrelated cognitive biases, which occur due to the way in which we process information and make decisions.

-The most notable of these biases is the availability heuristic, which is a cognitive bias that causes people to have a positive attitude toward information that is easily available to them, from a cognitive perspective, and to over-rely on examples that easily come to mind in their judgment and decision-making processes.
+The most notable of these biases is the availability heuristic, which causes people to rely more strongly on information that is easy for them to bring to mind.
 Essentially, in this case the availability heuristic means that the more frequently people hear a certain piece of information, the easier it is for them to access it mentally, and the more likely they are to believe it.

 A similar, related bias is the familiarity effect, which causes people to develop a positive attitude toward information that is familiar to them.
 Here too, the greater the exposure people have to a certain piece of information, the more they become likely to believe and promote it.